neuecc/MicroResolver/ReadMe.md

 InjectionAttribute and Resolve Collection
 ---
-MicroResolver can resolver all public and private properties, fields, constructor and methods.
+MicroResolver can resolve all public and private properties, fields, constructor and methods.
 Inject target have to mark `[Inject]` attribute.

 ```csharp
 public class MyType : IMyType